Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 - Images collected from cluttered scrap-yard-like environments
 - Designed for safety-critical industrial monitoring scenarios

-#### 🔹 Target Classes

-The system focuses on detecting the following high-risk and value-critical objects:
+**The system target classes to focuses on detecting the following high-risk and value-critical objects:**

 | Class | Why Hazardous | Risk | Action | Impact |
 |---|---|---|---|---|